wind1117/YOLIO/README.md

 # YOLIO
-The complete implementation and dataset will be publicly available soon.
+The paper is currently under review, and the source code and dataset will be made publicly available upon acceptance.

 ## You Only Look Intensity Once: Event-Driven Long-Term High-Speed Object Detection